 Some may simply enjoy the experience, as a well-deserved sabbatical, creating and repairing boats, learning new skills, in a friendly atmosphere, with like-minded people.

-The 36 week Boat Building and Restoration Diploma, will incorporate the internationally recognised City & Guilds 2463 Level 3 Diploma in Boatbuilding and will be covered in the first 13 weeks of the course.
-These sessions are intensive and focused, and are structured around you developing your skills and techniques, using primarily, hand tools.
-You’ll make your own tool box, and some useful boat builder’s tools; a spar gauge, a brass bevel gauge, a boat knife and leather sheath, a mallet and a bollow plane.
-During this period you will also learn the basics of Fiber Reinforced Plastics (FRP), construction techniques, and you will produce a fibreglass model of a Falmouth Working boat.
+The 36 week Boat Building, Restoration and Repair Diploma, will incorporate the internationally recognised City & Guilds Level 3 Diploma in Boatbuilding; sessions are intensive and focused, and are structured around you developing your skills and techniques, primarily using, hand tools.
+You’ll make your own tool box, and some useful boat builder’s tools; this could include a spar gauge, a bevel gauge, a bevel board, a mallet and a bollow plane, joggle sticks.
+During the course you will also learn the basics of Fibre Reinforced Plastics (FRP) construction techniques, and you will produce a fibreglass model of a Falmouth Working boat.

 The accompanying theory sessions will cover everything from health and safety in the boatyard, to lofting, construction methods and final finishing, and are outlined in the accompanying City & Guilds Boatbuilding Handbook.

-You will be taught by (and work alongside), skilled, time-served experienced boat builders who will encourage and challenge you to develop your skills.
-After the initial first 12 weeks at the bench, you will begin testing your newfound hand skills working on live boat projects with a variety of different construction methods, both traditional, and contemporary.
+You will be taught by, and work alongside, skilled and experienced boat builders who will encourage and challenge you to develop your skills.
+After the initial weeks, perfecting your hand skills, at the bench, you will begin testing your newfound skills working on live boat projects with a variety of different construction methods, both traditional, and modern.
 This phase of the course is focused, directed and intense.
-80% of your time will be spent in the workshops learning different construction and repair methods and techniques, problem-solving skills, surface finishing, and fitting out.
+80% of your time will be spent in the workshops learning different construction and repair methods and techniques, problem solving skills, surface finishing, and fitting out.